Laser Blended Vision: A revolutionary treatment for presbyopia

 - Over 90% of Laser Blended Vision patients can read the small print on medicine bottle inserts.

-As well as being significantly less invasive (and therefore safer) than solutions which use IOLs, Laser Blended Vision is much more effective, and easier to adapt to, than monovision.
+As well as being significantly less invasive (and therefore safer) than solutions which use IOLs, Laser Blended Vision is much more effective and easier to adapt to than monovision.
 Monovision uses contact lenses (or older laser systems) to make one eye focused on near and one eye focused on distance.
-This is a far less sophisticated solution, suitable for only around 60% of patients.
+The system is far less sophisticated and suitable for just over half of patients.

-As mentioned, not only does Laser Blended Vision minimise the risks and compromises necessitated by monovision, but studies have also shown that it is suitable for 97% of people.
-So, while we may not be able to stop the ageing process in its tracks, we can make it much more comfortable and convenient for almost everyone.
+As mentioned, not only does Laser Blended Vision minimise the risks and compromises necessitated by IOLs and monovision, but studies have also shown that it’s suitable for pretty much anyone.
+So, while we may not be able to completely stop the ageing process in its tracks (at least not yet), we can make it much more comfortable and convenient for almost everyone.